aurionixlabs/pixsols-constitution/README.md

 5. **Enforcement and Non-Bypassability**
    `05-enforcement-and-non-bypassability.md`
-   Specifies enforcement guarantees and prohibition of circumvention.
+   Specifies enforcement guarantees and explicit prohibition of circumvention.

 6. **Amendments and Evolution**
    `06-amendments-and-evolution.md`
-   Governs how the Constitution may evolve without erosion.
+   Governs how the Constitution may evolve without erosion or capture.

 7. **Transparency and Auditability**
    `07-transparency-auditability.md`